 Here is where we will deviate for this method.
 I am switching fabrics to show you the exposed seam.
 It works well on a busy lightweight print like this!

-With right sides facing, line up the raw edges of the folded cuff with the raw edge of the kimono sleeve.
+With right sides facing, line up the raw edges of the folded cuff with the raw edge of the robe sleeve.
 Line up the seam of the cuff with the seam of the sleeve.

 Pin the cuff to the sleeve.